harrycresswell/harry/content/writing/instagram-hugo-website.md

 Since GDPR became a thing and Facebook introduced expiring tokens, Instagram feeds have been frustrating to build and maintain.

 Thanks to Joost’s hard work on PPI Loader, we now have a low-tech and easy to implement solution which also happens to be a perfect fit for Hugo websites.
-If you like to keep things simple whilst also adhering to GDPR regulations then this approach is a very strong option.
+If you like to keep things simple whilst also adhering to GDPR regulations then this approach is a strong option.
 I’ll certainly be using it again in the future.

 All the code from this tutorial can be found over on [Github](https://github.com/harrycresswell/instagram-hugo).
 I’ve also created [a simple demo site](https://instagram-hugo.netlify.app/) of the final working implementation.